 Determining the design and use of the environment for the Green Hill Therapy Garden has been a collective process, utilizing the expertise of landscape architect, Design for Generations, and our team of doctors, nurses, occupational therapists, physical therapists, caregivers, staff members and a horticultural therapist.

 The therapy garden will directly benefit those who come to Green Hill after a clinical episode, such as a fall, surgery or an illness where strength, and balance need to be improved so that the person can obtain their prior state of independence.
-The therapy garden will complete the therapeutic cycle of rehabilitative care offered in the home like setting of the Green House Homes.
+The therapy garden will complete the therapeutic cycle of rehabilitative care offered in the home like setting of the The Villas at Green Hill.
 The therapy garden will also benefit all of our residents with a variety of rehabilitation needs that include common issues of aging, dementia and even PSTD.

 “A well designed therapy garden includes much of what is found outdoors in a home setting to support rehabilitation of a person’s former state of independence in relation to their outdoor environment,” said Green Hill Executive Director and President Toni Lynn Davis.